HashTalt/dash/doc/init.md

 Copy hashtaltd.init to /etc/init.d/hashtaltd.
 Test by running `service hashtaltd start`.

-Using this script, you can adjust the path and flags to the hashtaltd program by setting the DASHD and FLAGS environment variables in the file /etc/sysconfig/hashtaltd.
+Using this script, you can adjust the path and flags to the hashtaltd program by setting the HASHTALTD and FLAGS environment variables in the file /etc/sysconfig/hashtaltd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X